-This is another rare specie of the Hummingbirds in the United States.
+This is another rare species of Hummingbirds in the United States.
 You can observe this species in Texas and Louisana.
 They usually move to Gulf Coast in the breeding season.

-White-eared Hummingbirds are usually recognized by their white stripe behind their ears.
+White-eared Hummingbirds are usually recognized by the white stripe behind their ears.
 Both males and females have a blackhead.